copybookpear863/copybookpear863/README.md

-- 👋 Hi, I’m @copybookpear863
+- 👋 Hi, I’m Dasha (@copybookpear863)
-- 👀 I’m interested in CS/programming
+- 👀 I’m interested in CS/programming and audio programming
-- 🌱 I’m currently learning Docker and Jenkins
+- 🌱 I’m currently learning React Native and Matlab
-- 💞️ I’m looking to collaborate on N/A
+- 💞️ I’m not currently looking to collaborate.
-- 📫 How to reach me N/A
+- 📫 Here's more about me: [insert website link]

 <!---
 copybookpear863/copybookpear863 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.